The Framework

 - 7. Only then: execute

-Research: Addy Osmani's "spec-driven development" independently validated this — the most productive AI coders write specs before code.
+Research: Addy Osmani's "spec-driven development" independently validated this.
+The most productive AI coders write specs before code.

 Verify Everything, Trust Nothing